nonoleroux/nonoleroux/README.md

     * **PHP, SQL, HTML, CSS** for a mock social network project : we had to manage connexions, comments, followers, like buttons etc.,
     * **Lua** for a PICO-8 game : we had to manage graphism, collisions, interactions etc.,
+    * **APIs** used in another chatbot project to display movies based on your preferences etc.,
+    * **Asynchronous programming in JS and NodeJS** used to create a mini server with promises, callbacks, events, etc.,
-    * **APIs** used in another chatbot project to display movies based on your preferences etc., For more details, feel free to check the projects down below ⬇️
+    * **Oriented Object Programming in JS and Python** used to create a "low tech blog" using classes, inheritance etc., For more details, feel free to check the projects down below ⬇️

 - 🔎&nbsp;&nbsp;What am I looking for ?
 An **apprenticeship (June 2021)** where I could be of use, of course, but more importantly where I could continue learning and participate to the development of a company by collaborating on challenging projects!